JSTOR-Labs/plant-humanities/peanut/README.md

      are thus available in all text.
 Entity identifiers (QIDs) can be found in either Wikipedia or Wikidata (https://www.wikidata.org)> -->

-### A Nut in Name Alone
+### A Nut in Name Only
-Despite its English name and nutlike taste, the peanut is, in fact, not a nut.
-This mighty legume is today grown across the world for a variety of uses including human consumption, oil production, and animal feed.
+Despite its English name and nutlike taste, the peanut is not a nut.
+This mighty legume is grown around the world for a variety of uses including human consumption, oil production, and animal feed.
 It also plays an important role in crop rotation due to the nitrogen-fixing bacteria in its root nodules.
-The taxonomic name of the cultivated peanut, _Arachis hypogaea_ (hypo- [under], gaea [earth]), reflects this tropical plant’s ingenious growth method whereby its flowers bury themselves in the ground to bear fruit, protecting them from cooler night-time temperatures.
+The taxonomic name of the cultivated peanut, _Arachis hypogaea_–hypo- (under) gaea (earth)–reflects this tropical plant’s ingenious growth method: its flowers protect themselves from cool, night-time temperatures by burrowing into the ground to bear their fruit.
 <param ve-entity eid="Q3621199" title="peanut">
 <param ve-entity eid="Q145909" title="legume">
 <param ve-entity eid="Q37383" title="Arachis hypogaea">